MarwanKansoh/AWSCodePipeline/README.md

 # CloudFormationTemplates
-An exceptionally basic pipeline with AWS CodeCommit for the code repository and AWS CodePipeline as a pipeline triggering AWS Cloudformation stacks.
+A basic pipeline with AWS CodeCommit for the code repository and AWS CodePipeline as a pipeline triggering AWS Cloudformation stacks.

 This Cloudformation template is usable in any account provided you have rights to create the below:
 - IAM roles